mozilla/receiptverifier/README.md

 ### States and Errors

-The `verifier.state` object can be an instance of one of these items; each is a property of `ReceiptVerifier.states`:
+The `verifier.state` object can be an instance of one of these items; each is a property of `verifier.states`:

 **OK**: everything went okay!